 An enema can also benefit your health.
 It is the colon's job to absorb water and nutrients from food and flush waste and toxins.
 When walls of the colon grow crusted with non-eliminated waste over the years, it becomes sluggish and inefficient.

-As you begin to enjoy more fermented foods and beverages in your diet, like cultured vegetables, kefir, CocoBiotic, and InnergyBiotic, you may especially benefit from a home enema to counter yeast and pathogenic bacteria die-off.
+As you begin to enjoy more fermented foods and beverages in your diet, like kefir, cultured vegetables, CocoBiotic, and InnergyBiotic, you may especially benefit from a home enema to counter yeast and pathogenic bacteria die-off.
 A home enema can flush out these accumulated toxins and ease your discomfort.
-Start this natural process at home with a bag or bucket designed for enema use—we recommend the home enema kit and supplies from Health & Yoga.
+You can also use a home enema to implant probiotics and minerals.
+Start this natural process at home with a bag or bucket designed for enema use — we recommend the home enema kit and supplies from Health & Yoga.
 Happy cleansing!

 Sign up to receive weekly articles.
 You'll also receive a 15% off coupon, the BE Blueprint, and tips from Donna and her team.